How To Integrate and Set Up Adyen at the PDC

 | Account Type | AdyenPaymentService |

-- Navigate to the Other Properties tab and add the following properties:
+In the Other Properties tab, select Add Property and add each of the following properties:

 | Property Name | Write Only | Type | Value |